ArgonautexCansat/Argonautex/README.md

-# Argonautex
+# Argonautex I
-Código para el satélite Argonautex.
+Code for the Argonautex I satellite used in the CanSat2019 competition.